Instagram Tips & Strategies

 Choose How You'll Sell: The Four Main Routes

 Now for the main event: deciding how you'll actually turn your photos into cash.
-There's no single "best" way, the right method depends on your work, your audience, and how much time you want to spend on logistics.
+There's no single "best" way, the right method depends on your work, your audience, and how much time you want to invest in logistics.
 Most successful photographers use a mix of these strategies.

 1. Selling Physical Prints